Olga-Beliaeva/VolunteerProject/README.md

 ***Volunteer_project_Father_name.py***

+/valid for v1 only/

 Module returns a father's name provided from a person's middle name.

 ***Volunteer_project_Google_translate_ru_ua.py***

+/valid for v1 only/

 Module returns whether a translated name to Ukrainian or an exception phrase.
 Normally we use DeepL API but for demonstration purpose we have replaced DeepL API by Google.